-When I made matters worse, my mother would go into her room and curl up into a ball in bed.
+When I made matters worse, my mom would go into her room and curl up into a ball in bed.
 I would go out in the living room, and I took my stomach ache with me.
 I would just sit there and feel worse and worse.

 I just kept thinking to myself, I am like a hamster on a hamster wheel.
 I kept running and running until I got exhausted and when I was done, I realized I went no where fast.
 Over and over, I went no where fast.
 I just couldn't accept this and I wanted to change.

 And then it happened.
-I brought up the hamster that was me in the cloud and my communication changed.
+I brought up the hamster that was me and my communication changed.
 It was subtle at first, I had finally convinced myself that I didn't want to be a hamster any more.
 I guess you could also say, there came a time when I refused to be an Alzheimer's hamster.

 The bottom line, I take control of the situation instead of allowing the situation to take control of me over and over and over.

 I believe changing behavior, understanding what is happening, and a willingness to change the communication dynamic are the first steps to

 Here is the good news.
 You are the ONE that gets to decide.
 Stay on, or get off the wheel.
 The hamster has no choice.
 You do.

 Test Your Memory for Alzheimer's (5 Best Tests)

-- What is the Difference Between Alzheimer’s and Dementia
+What is the Difference Between Alzheimer’s and Dementia

-- How Do Alzheimer's Patients Die?
+How Do Alzheimer's Patients Die?